Department of Interdisciplinary Studies

 INTRODUCTION TO AESTHETICS

 In introduction to the elements and principles of the aesthetic experience in the visual arts, performing arts and literature, as well as an examination of the varieties of aesthetic norms and standards.
-The course seeks to introduce the students to basic theories of Western aesthetics.
-It also aims to show how these theories have shaped the production of cultural artifacts at different historical moments.

 GREAT BOOKS I